novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 Feeling proud, he said to Oh Min-woo.

-“If we had started our business in the United States, Yahoo would be just a meal.”
+“If we had started our business in the United States, Yaho would be just a meal.”

 “Of course.”